ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The user ID (UID) that is used to run the application.
 This value overrides any user ID that is set in the application Dockerfile.
 The ID must conform to the operating system requirements of the container.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Create the application and wait for the application to be ready.
-If you specify the `wait` option, the application create waits for a maximum time in seconds, as set by the `wait-timeout` option, for the application to become ready.
+If you specify the `--wait` option, the application create waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the application to become ready.
 If the application is not ready within the specified `wait-timeout` period, the application create fails.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the application to be ready.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>300</code>.
 </dd>
 </dl>